Trump officials push back on Rice explanation over Inauguration Day memo: ‘That email screams out CYA’

 "That email screams out CYA," said a current Trump administration official who spoke on the condition of anonymity.

-“Who writes an email on Inauguration Day saying ‘we did everything by the book?” the official asked.
+“Who writes an email on Inauguration Day saying 'we did everything by the book?'” the official asked.
 “You only write an email like that to yourself to protect yourself because you have concerns that perhaps there is a problem.”

 This official noted that those in the Oval Office, especially Comey, likely would have seen a transcript of Flynn’s calls with then-Russian Ambassador Sergey Kislyak.